 Back in the CEO seat, I would also have discontinued the use of BS language.
 Like “our team,” and other absurdities.
 There’s no “team work,” those airline staffers are ruled from the top with an iron hand.

 Then I would have quietly introduced real reforms that let them use some common sense (and quietly gotten rid of the staff that have none).

 That they didn’t make even these elementary, simple improvements shows that there is no motivation to even bother, and that dysfunction is all part of the plan.

-Yes, the airlines are a real train wreck these days (is that mixing my metaphors?) — Man-oh-Man, lookie here…
+There are some good ones, but the bad airlines are a real train wreck these days.
+Is that mixing my metaphors?

 In a predictable and nauseating turn of events, Muñoz was promoted to executive chairman of the board at UA, from May 2020.